MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Create tiered storage volume

-You can configure tiered storage volume in the following methods:
+You can configure tiered storage volume using the following methods:

--	[Simple volume](#create-simple-tiered-volume-no-resiliency) – recommended when you are using storage from the SAN device or using a virtual machine.
+-	[Simple volume](#create-simple-tiered-volume-no-resiliency) – Recommended when you are using storage from the SAN device or using a virtual machine.
 The resiliency should be provided by the underlying storage.
-- [Resilient volume](#create-resilient-tiered-volume) – supported when you are using only locally attached storage (JBOD).
+- [Resilient volume](#create-resilient-tiered-volume) – Supported when you are using only locally attached storage (JBOD).
 Ensure that resiliency is not configured at the storage level.

-Before creating the tiered storage, you need to plan the column size.
+Before creating tiered storage, you need to plan the column size.

-- The column size determines how the data is written across the physical disks in the storage pool, and also decides the number of physical disks that need to be added to the storage pool before a virtual disk can be expanded, later.
+- The column size determines how the data is written across the physical disks in the storage pool and also decides the number of physical disks that need to be added to the storage pool before a virtual disk can be expanded later.
 - The higher the column size (up to 8), the better the overall performance.
 If you need to add physical disks later, it needs to be in multiples of the column size.
 - By default, when you create the virtual disk or volume, the column size is automatically determined based on the number of disks available in the storage pool.
 - The default setting is used while creating new virtual disk or volume using Server Manager or when you don't specify the column size while using _New-StorageTier_ cmdlet.